 - Heat, not flames.
-Some people think you need big flames to cook meat, but flames just give meat a weird (almost sweet) charred flavor.
-Flames should never touch your meat – the heat from them will do the cooking and add that touch of smoky flavor.
+Some people think you need big flames to cook meat, but flames just give meat a weird, almost sweet, charred flavor.
+Flames should never touch your meat.

 - Don’t overdo it on lighter fluid.
-Speaking of things that make meat taste funny, there’s such a thing as too much lighter fluid.
-Use just enough to get a nice fire going – no more.
-And never add lighter fluid after you’ve already tried to light it the coals and they haven’t really taken off like you expected.
-When that happens, use a grilling implement (like tongs) to move the coals around gently.
-That stirs the oxygen, which the fire needs to get started, without putting you at risk of getting your eyebrows singed off.
+Use just enough to get a nice fire going.
+And never add lighter fluid after you’ve already tried to light the coals – that’s dangerous.
+If you want more flame, use tongs to move the coals around gently.
+That stirs the oxygen, which fuels the fire.

 - Keep a mister of water on hand for flames.
-If you do accidentally get flames going, you can spray a mist of water from a plant mister over the coals to dampen them down without losing the fire.
+If you accidentally get big flames going, spray water from a plant mister over the coals.
+That will dampen them down without losing the fire.

 - Cook your meat the right length of time.
 BBQ Recipe Secrets has a great list of meats and their cook times.
 And the New York health department has some great safety guidelines.
-If you’re concerned about being able to tell how done the meat is, use a meat thermometer to tell for sure.
-And remember to remove the meat a little before it’s as done as you want, because the heat will keep cooking it for a little bit after you’ve removed it from the grill.
+If you’re concerned about being able to tell how done the meat is, use a meat thermometer.
+And remember to remove the meat a minute or so before it’s as done as you want.
+The heat will keep cooking it for a little bit after you’ve removed it from the grill.

 - Adding the barbecue sauce.
 There are two ways to add barbecue sauce to meat.
 First, you can give the sauce to your diners and let them add it themselves, after cooking.
 Second, you can baste it onto the meat while you’re cooking it if you’re sure everyone will love the sauce.
 What you absolutely do not want to do is serve meat dripping with sauce to your guests – even if you’re serving the meat “pulled.”
 That’s a stew, not a barbecue.